Liberdus/validator-dashboard/README.md

 > Verify docker-compose installation by running `docker-compose --version` (should return version 1.29.2 or higher).

-## Create a sudo Privilaged User
+## Create a Liberdus User

-Do the following as root or a sudo user to create a user and give sudo access:
+Do the following as root or a sudo user to create a Liberdus user that will install and run the node:

 ```bash
 sudo adduser liberdus